dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 # Interacting with the Microservice

-The following examples demonstrate how to start and issue requests to a Video Analytics Serving Microservice either using the `GStreamer` based image or the `FFmpeg` based image.
+The following examples demonstrate how to start and issue requests to a Video Analytics Serving Microservice either using the `DL Streamer` based image or the `FFmpeg` based image.

 > **Note:** The following examples assume that the Video Analytics